pla10/Shelfino_ROS2/projects/README.md

 ## What you should provide

 - A PDF report describing the approach followed, the reason why you decided to follow said approach and the difficulties encountered.
 You should also, but it's not mandatory, include possible results that you have obtained, for example, statistics on the times it takes to compute a solution and/or the length of the solutions it finds.
 Any information that you think may be interesting regarding the project should be included.
 - An archive containing all the software to allow reproducing the approach written in the report.
+- Optionally, one or more videos showing how your code works and showing a few simulations completed successfully.
+This does NOT replace the exam, i.e., the simulations run on the day of the exam, in any way or form, but may be used to your advantage.

 ## When you should provide the what